China Strike Force: Synopsis

 Mainland China police officers Alex Lee and Darren Tong are working on a routine mission.
 However, miscommunication between the duo causes Alex to "die" when he is hit with a paintball to the head.
 The commanding officer commends the duo for trying their hardest, but they have to learn to work as both a team and separate units.
 Alex has a girlfriend, fashion designer Ruby, who is preparing a fashion show for her latest line.
 Meanwhile, Uncle Ma, an elder gang boss at the event, is about to score a major deal with a Japanese woman named Norika.
 Ma's nephew Tony speaks to Uncle Ma about having a friend come in to discuss business involving drugs.
 Uncle Ma does not deal with drugs and tells Tony that out of respect, he will meet with his friend, but will also deny his proposal.

 At the fashion show, Darren locks eyes with Norika, who despite sitting next to Tony, seems to have a bit of interest in Darren as well.
 A mysterious man named Coolio is also at the event and signals one of the waiters, Lee.
 Lee takes a knife and stabs Chong, one of Uncle Ma's subordinates, in the neck.
 Darren catches Lee and the two engage in a fight that takes them outside and onto a double decker bus.
 Norika walks towards Chong's body and grabs a disc from his pocket.
 Alex, noticing the theft, follows Norika to her hotel and finds her.
 He has police surround her, but she escapes when she grabs Alex by his tie and jumps to the lower floor, nearly taking him down in the process.
 Meanwhile, Darren catches up to Lee on a bridge.
 Surrounded, Lee jumps off the bridge and is supposedly dead.

-As Alex and Darren attempt to find out why both Chong is dead and Noriko stole the disc, it is revealed that Lee is Coolio's bodyguard and Coolio is the friend who Tony plans to introduce to Uncle Ma to start the drug market.
+As Alex and Darren attempt to find out why both Chong is dead and Norika stole the disc, it is revealed that Lee is Coolio's bodyguard and Coolio is the friend who Tony plans to introduce to Uncle Ma to start the drug market.
 When Lee demands the money for his killing Chong, Coolio shoots and kills him.
 As the duo begin to hatch a plan to start the drug market, Norika gets herself involved with the villainous duo as well.
 While working out a plan at a hot tub, Coolio suspects Norika not be who she seems to be.
 However, to prove herself, Norika strips down to nothing to show no wire.
 Tony trusts Noriko but Coolio still has his doubts.
 At the long-awaited meeting, Uncle Ma respectfully declines Coolio's offer to smuggle drugs in the market and suggests to Tony that the old man must die.